Counting connected hypergraphs via the probabilistic method: Extended cores in hypergraphs

-\end{lemma} \begin{proof} We shall condition not only on $L_1$ and on $N_1$, but also on the vertex set of $\cL_1$ and on the entire hypergraph structure of the core $C(\cL_1)$.
+\end{lemma} \begin{proof} We shall condition not only on the event $\{L_1=s,N_1=t\}$, but also on the vertex set of $\cL_1$ and on the entire hypergraph structure of its core $C(\cL_1)$.
 The extended core contains the core; if the core is not already large enough, we shall show that with conditional probability at least $1-\eta$, the interaction of the marked vertices with the core generates an extended core of at least the required size.